ndmitchell/debug/README.md

 * [Hat](https://hackage.haskell.org/package/hat), good ideas, but I've never got it working.

 Compared to the above, `debug` stresses simplicitly of integration and user experience.

+## FAQ

+### Q: `debugView` fails talking about Wine?

+A: If you get `wine: invalid directory "/home/f/.wine" in WINEPREFIX: not an absolute path` when running `debugView` that means `xdg-open` is handled by Wine.
+Fix that and it will work once more.